microsoft/rushstack-websites/websites/rushjs.io/docs/pages/maintainer/cobuilds.md

    > 👉 **IMPORTANT:**
    >
-   > Keep the version of `@rushstack/rush-redis-cobuild-plugin` in sync with
+   > Over time, make sure to keep the version of `@rushstack/rush-redis-cobuild-plugin` in sync with
    > the `rushVersion` from your **rush.json**.

 4. Update the autoinstaller's lockfile: